-Surveys specifically recording spruce weevil damage are conducted with two objectives in mind:
+Surveys specifically for recording lodgepole terminal weevil damage are conducted for two reasons:

-Various ground and aerial surveys may be used to validate climate-based hazard ratings, since only a gross estimate of current attack incidence is required.
-Observations and plot data from silviculture surveys, the Canadian Forest Service's Forest Insect and Disease Survey (FIDS) pests of young stands surveys, multi-pest surveys, the survey for pest incidence (see Forest Health Surveys Guidebook), and specific aerial and ground weevil surveys (see below) may provide useful (and with the latter two surveys, statistically valid) information.
-Along with the current percentage and total of attacked trees, the ecosystem classification, stand age and species composition should be recorded.
-An indicator of overstorey brush density should also be noted.
+Observations and plot data from silviculture surveys, surveys for pest incidence, FIDS pests of young stands surveys, multi-pest surveys (see Forest Health Surveys Guidebook) or a more specific survey for the lodgepole terminal weevil (described below) may provide useful information.
+Along with the current percentage and total of attacked trees (current and old attacks), the ecosystem classification, stand age and species composition should also be recorded.
+An indication of tree form (defects) should be noted.

-A master map and file containing spruce weevil hazard and risk zones should be maintained in each district office by forest health staff.
-An updated hazard rating should be issued to districts, licensees and silviculture contractors whenever significant changes are noted.
+A master map and file containing high hazard zones for lodgepole terminal weevil should be maintained in each district office by forest health staff.
+An updated hazard rating should be issued to licensees and silviculture contractors whenever significant changes are noted.